Lydia-England/ncl-tools/tools/scanning-recon-tools.md

 ## Graphical Scanning and Reconnaissance Tools
 - [Zenmap](https://nmap.org/zenmap/) — A graphical user interface for Nmap.

+## Nslookup
+- Interactive or non-interactive modes.
+- `nslookup <website>` to find IP address of a website.
+- `-domain=[domain name]` option to change the default DNS name.
+- `-port=[port number]` option to specify the port for queries.
+Default port number is 53.
+- `-type=a` to view information about the DNS A address records.
+- `-type=any` to view all available records.
+- `-type=hinfo` to view hardware-related information about the host.
+- `-type=mx` to view Mail Exchange server information.
+- `-type=ns` to view Name Server (NS) records.
+- `-type=ptr` to view Pointer records.
+Used in reverse DNS lookups.
+- `-type=soa` to view Start of Authority records.

 ## Nmap
 [Nmap](https://www.kali.org/tools/nmap/) — "Network Mapper", a network scanning tool.